 In fact, apps currently account for 50 percent of all time spent by people in the United States on digital media.

 We leverage a massive collection of apps because they support our responsibilities, keep us organized and in theory, make life a little easier.
 But at what point does switching back and forth between dozens of apps actually hurt productivity?

-If you feel like your staff has reached app overload, and the benefits of using these tools is actually hindering performance, here are a few things you can do to scale back and recalibrate.
+If you feel like your staff has reached app and technology overload, and the benefits of using these tools is actually hindering performance, here are a few things you can do to scale back and recalibrate.